An Official Website of the Commonwealth of Kentucky

 A nonresident may take only one wild raptor from Kentucky per calendar year.

-Nonresidents may be given approval to take birds from KY for falconry only if their state allows the same for KY residents.
+Nonresidents may be granted approval to take birds from KY for falconry only if their state allows KY residents to do the same.

-Prior to the take, a nonresident falconer must purchase and have in his/her possession a Kentucky nonresident hunting license.
+Prior to the take, a nonresident falconer must purchase and possess a Kentucky nonresident hunting license.

 A copy of the Migratory Bird Acquisition and Disposition Report (Form 3-186A) and a Kentucky Falconry Take Location Report must be submitted within five (5) days of the activity.